• Skip to primary navigation

 When you grow your own basil, it's a great idea to harvest some of the basil to dry.
 I have two favorite ways I like to dry basil.

-If you enjoy drying your own herbs, you'll also want to learn how to dry rosemary.
+If you enjoy drying your own herbs, you'll also want to learn how to dry rosemary and how to dry parsley.

 Key ingredients